argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_repo_uninstall.md

     --git-token <token>

-# Install argo-cd on the current kubernetes context in the argocd namespace
+# Uninstall argo-cd from the current kubernetes context in the argocd namespace
-# and persists the bootstrap manifests to the root of gitops repository
+# and delete all manifests rom the root of gitops repository

-    argocd-autopilot repo bootstrap --repo https://github.com/example/repo
+    argocd-autopilot repo uninstall --repo https://github.com/example/repo

-# Install argo-cd on the current kubernetes context in the argocd namespace
+# Uninstall argo-cd from the current kubernetes context in the argocd namespace
-# and persists the bootstrap manifests to a specific folder in the gitops repository
+# and delete all manifests from a specific folder in the gitops repository

-    argocd-autopilot repo bootstrap --repo https://github.com/example/repo/path/to/installation_root
+    argocd-autopilot repo uninstall --repo https://github.com/example/repo/path/to/installation_root

 ```

 ### Options

 ```
-      --app string                     The application specifier (e.g. github.com/argoproj-labs/argocd-autopilot/manifests?ref=v0.2.5), overrides the default installation argo-cd manifests
       --as string                      Username to impersonate for the operation --as-group stringArray           Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
       --cache-dir string               Default cache directory (default "/home/user/.kube/cache")